NYPL-Simplified/web-reader/README.md

 - [usePDFReader hook example](/example/use-pdf-reader.tsx) - Useful for instances when you know you're only going to be using the web-reader to open PDFs
 - [useHTMLReader hook example](/example/use-html-reader.tsx) - Useful for cases when you know you're only going to be using the web-reader to read EPUBs
 - [Real-world example: Open eBooks Web](https://github.com/NYPL/ereading-clients/blob/staging/apps/oew/src/components/theme-ui/WebReader.tsx) - NYPL application for children to read books on the web.
 This demonstrates how encrypted AxisNow content is passed to the web-reader.
 - [Real-world example: Digital Research Books (DRB)](https://github.com/NYPL/sfr-bookfinder-front-end/blob/development/src/components/ReaderLayout/ReaderLayout.tsx) - NYPL application that collects digital versions of research books into one convenient place to search.
-DRB currently only collects PDF resources and displays them with the web-reader.

-## Styling
+## Required Fonts

-Most styling is included in the basic UI, but we also ship a few css files that must be included:

-1. Both the HTML and the PDF side have css that is necessary to be included for the dependencies we use to render correctly.
-This is built automatically into `@nypl/web-reader/dist/esm/index.css` and `@nypl/web-reader/dist/cjs/index.css`.
-Depending which package you are using, you should include one of those files in your bundle.
-1. The HTML Reader can inject `<style>` tags (and other tags) into the reader iframe itself, called an "injectable".
-This is used to add styles to the html content of the publication.
-More on this is below.

 In order for the Settings panel to be displayed as intended, the fonts Roboto, Georgia, Helvetica, and OpenDyslexic must be available to your application.
 Georgia is web safe, meaning it is installed by default on most devices, but the others are not.
 One way to include them is to copy the `fonts` folder and its contents from `@nypl/web-reader/example/static` into your `/public` directory.

-We are using [Chakra](https://chakra-ui.com/) to style the default UI components.
-You can wrap our UI components in your own `<ThemeProvider>` to pass your own custom theme.

-## Injectables
+## Required CSS Injectables for the HTML Reader (EPUBs)

+**Note:** This section does not apply to PDFs

-The HTML Reader has the ability to inject custom elements into the reader iframe.
-This is most useful for passing stylesheets and fonts, but other elements can be injected too.
-It is recommended to pass the `opendyslexic` font and the default Readium stylesheets as injectables to the iframe.
+The HTML Reader can inject `<style>` tags (and other tags) into the reader iframe itself, called an "injectable".
+This is used to add styles to the html content of the publication.

-In the below example, we show two different ways to do this.
+In order for the web-reader to render EPUBs correctly and display the OpenDyslexic font, there are some files that you must import into your application and inject into the `<WebReader />`.
+Those files are as follows:

+1. The `opendyslexic` font
+2. The three default Readium stylesheets

-1. We export the Readium CSS stylesheets compiled under `@nypl/web-reader/dist/injectable-html-styles/*.css`.
+We export the Readium CSS stylesheets compiled under `@nypl/web-reader/dist/injectable-html-styles/*.css`.
 These css files can then be imported via webpack as a url to a static file that is copied to the dist folder.
 You can then use this url in your injectable config.
-2. The `fontInjectable` uses a plain url to a css file that we host normally on our site.
-In this case you would be responsible for copying the css file into your source code and making sure it is hosted at some location.

-**Note:** Injectables do not apply to PDFs
+**Example:**
+You will need to install `file-loader`, `extract-loader`, and `css-loader` and import the files you need like this:

 ```ts
 import readiumBefore from '!file-loader!extract-loader!css-loader!@nypl/web-reader/dist/injectable-html-styles/ReadiumCSS-before.css';